tplisson/aws-scs/services/securityhub/README.md

 - **Cross-Region Aggregation**
   - Designate an *aggregator region* and link some or all regions to consolidate findings for all accounts

 - IAM service-linked role for permissions (AWS Config... etc)

 ---
 ## Exam topics
 - All AWS security services automatically opted in, except for Amazon Macie (sensitive data)
+- Security Hub controls **require AWS Config** to be activated !
+- Terms:
-- Security Checks = evaluation of a rule against a single resource
+  - Security *Check* = evaluation of a rule against a single resource
-- Security Control = rule that may involve multiple resources
+  - Security *Control* = rule that may involve multiple resources
-- Security Standard = collection of controls based on industry standards
+  - Security *Standard* = collection of controls based on industry standards
-- Findings = potential security issue (record of security check / detection)
+  - *Finding* = potential security issue (record of security check / detection)
-- Insight = collection of related findings (aggregation) = alerts that requires attention
+  - *Insight* = collection of related findings (aggregation) = predefined & custom saved filters showing findings
-- Security Hub controls require AWS Config to be activated

 <!-- ---
 ## Security Hub's Capabilities